MicrosoftDocs/azure-stack-docs/AKS-Hybrid/create-storage-classes.md

 #### Azure portal

-The attribute detection results are available in the list, using the following methods.
+The attribute detection results are available in the list.

 ### REST CLI